Language Varieties of Italy: Technology Challenges and Opportunities: Linguistic Context of Italy

 \subsection{History and Standard Italian}

 Italy is one of the most diverse landscapes in Europe in terms of language varieties~\citep{avolio-2009-lingue}.
 Unified late, the country was previously a collection of states with their own local languages.
-After the political unification in 1861, Italian (ISO 639-3 code: \texttt{ita}) was adopted by the state as the official language, making it a unifying element.
+After the political unification in 1861, Standard Italian (ISO 639-3 code: \texttt{ita}) was adopted by the state as the official language, making it a unifying element.
 Italian emerged from a literary language based on Vulgar Latin, and specifically from the Tuscan variety as spoken by the Florentine upper-class society~\citep{maiden1997dialects}.
-At unification time, Standard Italian was spoken by less than 10\% of the Italian population~\citep{demauro-1963-storia}, and rates of illiteracy remained high for over a century, especially in rural areas.
-Along with education, the rise of mass media played a crucial role in establishing the widespread use of Standard Italian, mirrored by a substantial decline in the use of local languages.\footnote{Estimates indicate that 45.9\% of the population mainly speak Italian at home, 32.3\% use Italian and a local language, and 14.1\% mostly speak a local language~\citep{istat-2017-uso}.} Nowadays, Italian is one of the most spoken Romance languages in the world with about 68M speakers~\citep{eberhard-2022-ethnologue}.
+At unification time, Italian was spoken by less than 10\% of the population~\citep{demauro-1963-storia}, and rates of literacy remained low for over a century, especially in rural areas.
+Along with education, the rise of mass media played a crucial role in establishing the widespread use of Standard Italian, mirrored by a substantial decline in the use of local languages.\footnote{Estimates indicate that 45.9\% of the population mainly speak Italian at home, 32.3\% use Italian and a local language, and 14.1\% mostly speak a local language~\citep{istat-2017-uso}.} Nowadays, Italian is the fourth most widely spoken Romance language in the world with about 68M speakers~\citep{eberhard-2022-ethnologue}.